yashpotdar-py/medicine-reminder/README.md

     - Extra large buttons and high contrast modes for users with visual impairments

 These future scopes and experimental features are designed to enhance the Medicine Reminder application, making it more comprehensive and tailored for elderly users' needs.

 ---

+## Contributing
+Contributions to improve Medicine Reminder are welcome.
+Please feel free to submit pull requests or open issues to discuss potential enhancements.

+---